FeatureBaseDB/www/content/blog/oops.md

 ### Some background

 This one is a bit complicated, so bear with me.
-There's two central requirements that turn out to be in tension here.
+There are two central requirements that turn out to be in tension here.

 #### Memory-mapping and memory-remapping